mrfragger/substitcher/README.md

 - Never will support cover images, choose either audiobooks with covers and not to use subtitles
 - It just puts a 16x9 black png image with META_BLOCK_PICTURE with some info along with a png which is based on vorbis comment specification
 - This is the base64 encoding of META_BLOCK_PICTURE='AAAAAwAAAAlpbWFnZS9wbmcAAAALRnJvbnQgQ292ZXIAAAAQAAAACQAAACAAAAAAAAAAU4lQTkcNChoKAAAADUlIRFIAAAAQAAAACQgGAAAAOyqsMgAAABpJREFUeJxjZGBg+M9AAWCiRPOoARAwDAwAAFmzARHg40/fAAAAAElFTkSuQmCC'
-- Reason is most audiobook players don't support subtitles, and ones that do, do so due to video support and having a cover image in background with subtitles overlaying is all that doable in most cases
+- Reason is most audiobook players don't support subtitles, and ones that do, do so due to video support and having a cover image in background intefers in with subtitles in most cases
 - Use a cover image and don't plan to ever use subs then use kid3 app (qt free cross-platform app)
 - Developed since 2022 but in Dec 2025 decided to port from mpv front-end lua scripts with uosc ui and remove video editing, LUTs to a flutter / dart app (not just Mac/Linux anymore) and make it purely an audiobook player